locally-io/ios-engage-sdk/README.md

 ### Permissions

 Engage SDK will need location and bluetooth permissions.
-Add the following keys to  your App plist.
+Add the following keys to your App plist:

 - NSBluetoothPeripheralUsageDescription
 - NSLocationAlwaysAndWhenInUseUsageDescription